wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 this course,
 like many other interdisciplinary courses, fell between two stools.

+> _It Works Too Well_
+>
+> We have also found that what we teach simply isn't interesting to most computer scientists.
+> They are interested in doing research to advance our understanding of the science of computing;
+> things like command-line history,
+> tab completion,
+> and "select * from table" have been around too long,
+> and work too well,
+> to be publishable any longer.
+> As long as universities reward research first,
+> and supply teaching last,
+> it is simply not in most computer scientists own best interests
+> to offer this kind of course.

 The most important lesson learned in this period, though,